There are many ways to show someone is Badass

 - Adol Christin seems to have picked one up in Ys: The Oath in Felghana, and continues on to wear it in the seventh game of the series.
 It makes you wonder why it took so long for the developers to give it to him.

-- Maximo wears a scarf and kicks the undead's ass.
+- The title hero of Maximo: Ghosts to Glory wears a scarf and kicks the undead's ass.
 What more can you say?

 - Yun of Mana-Khemia 2: Fall of Alchemy has a sash variant tied around his waist.